Using The Blackjack Strategy

-With blackjack, you are given decisions on what actions to take, and these affect the RTP.
+With blackjack, you have decisions on what actions to take, and these affect the RTP.

-But don’t worry.
-The Team Casino blackjack strategy will show you exactly what to do for every single possible scenario.
+Our blackjack strategy will show you exactly what actions to take.

 Once you place your bet, you receive two cards and the dealer receives one card.
 The goal is to beat the dealer by getting as close to 21 as possible.
-You can receive additional cards by Hitting, or just keep the cards you have by Standing.
+You can receive more cards by Hitting, or stick to the cards you have by Standing.

-An ace counts as 1 or 11, Jacks, Queens and Kings all count as 10, and the numbered cards just count for their value (so a 2 is worth 2 for example).
+An ace counts as 1 or 11, Jacks, Queens and Kings all count as 10.
+The numbered cards count for their value (so a 2 is worth 2 for example).

 Blackjack is when you have an Ace and any card counting as 10.
-When this happens, you win back 2.5x of your stake, unless the dealer also has Blackjack, in which case you just get your stake back
+When this happens, you win 2.5x of your stake, unless the dealer also has Blackjack, in which case you get your stake back.

-Once the cards have been dealt, you will be given 5 options:
+Once the cards are dealt, you have 5 options:

 - Hit: Take another card.
 Afterwards you will have the option again to either hit or stand.
 If you go over 21 you will be bust and your hand will lose.

-- Double: You will be offered this normally if you have 9, 10, 11, or any ace.
-If you click double your stake will now be doubled, so in the example above my bet will be £10.
-You will receive 1 more card and then the dealer will reveal their hand.
+- Double: If you click double, your stake will be doubled.
+You will receive only 1 more card and then the dealer will reveal their hand.

 - Stand: Don’t take any more cards.
 The dealer will now reveal their hand.

-- Split: If you have a pair in your hand (two of the same number, so two aces, or two 5s, or two 10s etc) then you can split.
-Your stake will double and you will now play each hand separately.
-If you split Aces (AA) then you only get one card, however any other pair then you can play each hand like normal.
+- Split: If you have a pair (two of the same number, such as two 6s) then you can split.
+Your stake will double and you will now play each card as a separate hand.
+If you split Aces (AA) then you only get one card, but any other pair you can play like normal.

-- Insurance: You can take this if the dealer has an ace.
-It’s basically a side bet that you are betting the dealer will get Blackjack.
-You should never take this as the odds for this are massively in the casino’s favour.
+- Insurance: You have this option if the dealer has an ace.
+You should never take this as the odds are significantly in the casino’s favour.

 So how do you decide when to hit, stand, double or split?
-It all depends on the cards you hold, and the card you can see that the dealer has.
-Team Casino has created a blackjack strategy guide for you to follow whenever you are playing blackjack, which is explained below.
+It all depends on the cards you hold, and the dealer's card

 Table 1 (Left Hand Side): Your hand is Hard